Manufacturers in other industries

 Bacterial resistance is one of the main concerns of the 21st century regardless of the therapeutic area.
 Given that the innovation process for ophthalmic anti-infectives remained stagnant for more than a decade, we have entered into a co-development project with NTC with the intention to develop an alternative option to existing standard of care treatment for post-cataract management and to raise the awareness about bacterial resistance in ophthalmology.

 OFF Health: Distribution/licence agreement for OTC dry eye

-“We ensure that we address unmet medical needs and achieve faster access for patients to treatments by working closely with partner companies, research institutes and academia.”
+“We strive to address unmet medical needs and achieve faster access for patients to treatments by working closely with partner companies, research institutes and academia.”